 Conventional wisdom about the retirement portfolio suggests putting the bulk of it in bonds and maybe some cash.
 However, with retirees living longer, longevity risk has become a very real concern.
 A portfolio composed mostly of bonds may not beat inflation to a degree that allows you to outlive your money.

-You can add a little more growth to your portfolio by using the bucket system to help you manage risk and return.
-By categorizing your money according to how soon you will need it, and keeping the money you need soonest in the safest investments and taking risks with your long-term buckets, you can potentially retain some degree of growth in your retirement portfolio.
+Of course these things are not guaranteed to be profitable.
+But you can manage any extra risk in your portfolio by using the bucket system to help you manage risk and return.
+By categorizing your money according to how soon you will need it and keeping the money you need soonest in the safest investments and taking risks with your long-term buckets, you can potentially retain some degree of growth in your retirement portfolio.

 4. Invest in Yourself

-When you think of growing your assets, you might not think of investing in yourself.
+When you think of growing your assets, you may not think of investing in yourself.
 However, you are your best asset.
 As you look to the future, make sure you are investing in yourself.
-“Millennials seem more interested in investing in themselves than the broader market,” says Ransom.

-For Millennials, this investment in self often comes in the form of starting businesses and looking for ways to boost earning power.
-Investing in yourself might mean something different as a retiree.
+For Millennials, this investment in self often comes in the form of starting businesses and looking for ways to boost their earning power.
+Investing in yourself may mean something different as a retiree.
 Some of the ways you can invest in yourself for positive results during retirement include:

-- Take care of your health.
+- Taking care of your health.
 You’ll have a better quality of life and you’ll save money on costs.

 - Learning new things.
 Keep your mind active and sharp by learning new things.
 You can go back to school, pick up a new hobby, or just keep up with technology.
 You can also make it a point to educate yourself about investing so you can be a more effective manager of your own portfolio.

-- Start a business.
+- Starting a business.
 Millennials don’t need to have all the fun.
-You might be able to consult or start a business for extra income and so you continue to mix in the world.
+You could consult or start a business for extra income, and so you continue to mix in the world.
 Social ties and purpose can go a long way toward improving your quality of life.

 Don’t forget that investing in yourself can also include taking a more optimistic view of things.
-While it’s true there are downcycles and things can get somewhat depressing over time, it’s also true that markets often recover and you will likely still have time left to get things right.
+It’s true there are downcycles and things can get somewhat depressing over time.
+But it’s also true that markets often recover, and you will likely still have time left to get things right.